pahalwan1943/network-security-portfolio/projects/projects/teams-firewall-issue/README.md

 ## Outcome
 Root cause was identified as URL Filtering policy blocking required Microsoft 365 backend services used by Microsoft Teams.

+## Root Cause Analysis
+The issue was caused by a URL Filtering policy on the Check Point firewall.
+Microsoft Teams relies on backend services hosted on SharePoint Online (`sharepoint.com`) for chat, meeting content, and file access.

+The URL Filtering blade categorized SharePoint traffic under **File Storage and Sharing**, which was blocked for the affected VLAN.
+As a result, critical Microsoft Teams components failed to load.

+## Evidence Collected
+- Firewall logs showed dropped connections to `sharepoint.com`
+- Drops occurred only for the affected VLAN subnet
+- Users from other VLANs were not impacted

+## Fix Implementation
+- Identified the restrictive URL Filtering rule
+- Allowed Microsoft 365 traffic using supported allow-listing
+- Bypassed URL Filtering for Microsoft Teams related services

+## Verification
+- Firewall logs confirmed no further drops
+- Microsoft Teams meetings, chat, and content loaded successfully
+- Users confirmed stable performance after the change

+## Lessons Learned
+- Modern SaaS applications depend on multiple backend services
+- URL category-based blocking can impact business-critical applications
+- Vendor-recommended allow-listing should be preferred for SaaS platforms